 What is overtime in basketball?

 Overtime is always the most exciting part of the game of all kinds of sorts.
 It always has fans biting their nails and the players are under intense pressure to perform.
-Besides being fun and the most exciting part of the game it can very overwhelming and difficult to understand the rules of the overtime.

-So to help you understand how overtime works in all these games, we shall be covering and diving deep into the rules of each premier league.
-How the rules in each of them differ from one another and what makes the extra time so much fun and exciting.
+So, to help you understand how overtime works in all these games, we shall be covering and diving deep into the rules of each premier league.
+How the rules in each of them differ from one another, and what makes the extra time so much fun and exciting.

 What is overtime in basketball?